 Why the Delay?

 Several parties must be paid before you receive your sale proceeds.
 Third-party service providers, including the escrow company, title company, attorneys and real estate brokers, must get their fees.
-Your previous mortgage and any other liens must also be paid off.
-Closings are known as "settlements" because you, via the escrow holder's disbursements, settle up with everyone who assisted in the sale of your home.
+Closings costs must also be attended to, if applicable.

 Video of the Day